 Begin to explore senior living options for the long-term

 If you are approaching retirement age, you probably have already thought about where you would like to live as you grow old (and hopefully you’ve been saving your money accordingly).
 If you are considering a continuing care retirement community (CCRC, also known as a life plan community) or another senior living community, there’s no time like the present to start exploring the options.
-My LifeSite has information on hundreds of CCRCs across the country to help you get the process started.
+My LifeSite has information on CCRCs across the country to help you get the process started.

 Get more exercise

 This is a popular resolution, and often, it is also one that quickly gets abandoned.
 Yet exercise has countless health benefits, especially as we age–increasing cardiovascular health, strengthening bones, improving balance, and managing weight.
 A research study conducted earlier this year found that as little as 1 minute of exercise can have tangible health benefits, improving blood sugar regulation, and increasing endurance and muscle.
 So, no more excuses that you “don’t have time” to exercise in 2017!
 Take the stairs, park further from the mall entrance, or just get up from the sofa and do some jumping jacks or pushups.
 A little exercise is always better than none!